Javacord/Javacord/README.md

 ## IMPORTANT
 This README is for the rewrite of Javacord (aka.
 Javacord 3) and is not complete (e.g. the wiki is still for version 2.x).
 If you have any trouble with Javacord 3, it's highly recommended to join the Javacord Discord server ([Invite](https://discord.gg/0qJ2jjyneLEgG7y3)) and ask for help there.

+## Feature Coverage

+Javacord covers every action a Discord bot is able to perform (e.g. sending messages, banning users, editing servers, etc.)
+**besides** sending voice, which will be added in a later release.
+New features introduced by Discord are usually added in less than one week, depending on their size.

 ## Download
 The recommended way to "download" Javacord is to use a build manager like Maven.
 If you are not familiar with Maven, you can take a look at the [Setup Guide](https://github.com/BtoBastian/Javacord/wiki#setup) or directly download it from [Jenkins](http://ci.ketrwu.de/job/Javacord/branch/master/lastSuccessfulBuild/).

 **Repository**
 ```xml